 Here are the six crucial things adopted kids must know before Age six.

-Tell them gradually.
+- They are adopted: Tell them gradually.
 Go step by step.
 By the time they are 6 years old ensure that your child knows that they are adopted.
-Also make sure they do not see that in anything but good light.
+Also, make sure they do not see that in anything but good light.
 How you develop your child’s thinking about adoption and the whole incident at an early age will shape his future.
 If as a parent you are unsure how to go about it, get information.
 They should not only know about their adoption but should also know, it is also the best thing to happen.

-Many children tend to think as kids it is something they did which made their birth-parents put them up for adoption.
+- Not their fault: Many children tend to think as kids it is something they did which made their birth-parents put them up for adoption.
 Eradicate any and every such thought from their head right from the start.
 Always tell them how their birth-parents always loved them and had to put them up for adoption for some valid reason.
-At this age, the child needs consolation and a validation that he or she are the best thing to happen.
+At this age, the child needs consolation and validation that he or she is the best thing to happen.
 It is absolutely not their fault.

 - Curiosity: Assure them you as their adoptive parents are nothing different and they are your child.
 Encourage and entertain their queries.
 Assure them they can ask as many questions as they want and you will answer all their questions.

 - Adoptive-parents: Adopted kids must know and have no doubts that their adoptive parents are no different than birth-parents.
 They should understand that you will love them and care for them the most and will always do so.
 They are your child and no-one can take that away.Being parents, you should understand that there are certain things that you can never expect from your adopted child.